Sorecchione07435/XAPKCreator_English/README.md

 ### Download it

-If you are interested in this tool you can download from the Releases
+If you are interested in this tool you can download here:
 To download the tool go to the Releases page: https://github.com/Sorecchione07435/XAPKCreator_English/releases/download/xapk/XAPK.Creator.zip